ibm-cloud-docs/pattern-vpc-security/overview.md

 ### Audit and Regulatory
 {: #auditing}

-{{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.compliance_long}} and {{site.data.keyword.cloudaccessfulltrail_notm:}}, both of which were discussed earlier. {{site.data.keyword.compliance_long:}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. {{site.data.keyword.cloudaccessfulltrail_notm:}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
+{{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.compliance_long}} and {{site.data.keyword.cloudaccessfulltrail_notm}}, both of which were discussed earlier. {{site.data.keyword.compliance_long}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. {{site.data.keyword.cloudaccessfulltrail_notm:}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
 Auditors can use both of these audit functions.
 See the following if there is a need to understand {{site.data.keyword.Bluemix_notm:}}'s infrastructure compliance monitoring:  (/docs/overview?topic=overview-compliance)

 ### Options
 {: #auditing-options}

- - **{{site.data.keyword.compliance_long:}}** - Customers can use this tool for compliance audit reports and also configuration governance, as noted earlier.
+ - **{{site.data.keyword.compliance_long}}** - Customers can use this tool for compliance audit reports and also configuration governance, as noted earlier.
 If these functions are needed, Security and Compliance is highly reccommended due to its tight integration with {{site.data.keyword.Bluemix_notm:}}.
  - **Palo Alto Prisma Cloud** - This option may be applicable if there is need for multi-cloud compliance monitoring and configuration governance.
 Or the customer may already be using this platform.
 Using this solution just for {{site.data.keyword.Bluemix_notm:}} is not recommended due to possible costs and configuration complexities.
  - **No Compliance Monitoring** - Customers could possibly forgo compliance monitoring if the workloads are non-regulated and there are no audit reporting.

 ### Best Practices*
 {: #auditing-best-practices}

-- **Best practices for working with {{site.data.keyword.compliance_long}}** - [Best practices for working with {{site.data.keyword.compliance_long:}}] (/docs/security-compliance?topic=security-compliance-best-practices)
+- **Best practices for working with {{site.data.keyword.compliance_long}}** - [Best practices for working with {{site.data.keyword.compliance_long}}] (/docs/security-compliance?topic=security-compliance-best-practices)

-- **Understanding your responsibilities when using {{site.data.keyword.compliance_long}}** [Understanding your responsibilities when using {{site.data.keyword.compliance_long:}}] /docs/security-compliance?topic=security-compliance-responsibilities
+- **Understanding your responsibilities when using {{site.data.keyword.compliance_long}}** [Understanding your responsibilities when using {{site.data.keyword.compliance_long}}] /docs/security-compliance?topic=security-compliance-responsibilities